codefresh-io/docs.codefresh.io/_docs/new-helm/install-helm-chart-using-codefresh-pipeline.md

 ### Example: Installing a Chart

 The following example demonstrates the minimum configuration for installing a chart from a repository.
-For more configuration options, see the [Configuration section](#Configuration).
+For more configuration options, see the [Configuration reference](#configuration).

 ```yaml
 deploy: